DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 ## Kitchen

 I got my first kitchen all to myself in the fall semester of 2017, and I've been trying to figure out how to cook ever since.
-On the hardware side I try to follow Saint Alton's advice and [stay away from "Unitaskers,"](https://lifehacker.com/watch-alton-brown-demonstrate-why-unitaskers-have-no-1749470145) and I have so many opinions about what foods we put in our bodies that I wrote a Ted Talk and used it to talk to kids about drugs.
+On the hardware side I try to follow Saint Alton's advice and [stay away from "Unitaskers,"](https://lifehacker.com/watch-alton-brown-demonstrate-why-unitaskers-have-no-1749470145) and I have so many opinions about what foods we put in our bodies that I wrote a Tedx Talk and used it to talk to kids about drugs.

 #### Hardware

-* Chicago Cutlery 8 Piece Knife Set
+* Chicago Cutlery 10 Piece Knife Set
 * 8 Glass Cups - [Because BPA from plastic is probably bad for you.](https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/expert-answers/bpa/faq-20058331)
 * 4 Wine Glasses
 * [11 Ball Mason Jars](http://amzn.to/2CWev0e) - Aesthetic, so they can be used as cups for parties and for decorations, and seal-able, so they're great for throwing smoothies or snacks in to take to work.